 No-dig exponent Charles Dowding pulls leeks from his intensively cropped, organic vegetable garden in Somerset.

-Three important growing tips from Charles Dowding
+Three important vegetable growing tips from Charles Dowding

 Vegetables are hungry plants so it’s important to keep your soil fertile.